invertase/react-native-firebase/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: ⚠️ Bug/Issue report - React Native
-about: Please provide as much detail as possible to help us with a bug or issue.
-Issues are likely to be closed and locked if they do not follow the template.
-Also note that v5 of react-native-firebase has been deprecated, so issues or bugs related to that version are unlikely to get attention.
+about: Please provide as much detail as possible.
+Issues may be closed if they do not follow the template.
+Note V5 is deprecated, V5 issues are unlikely to get attention
 ---

 <!---